-The Duke Center for the Study of Suicide Prevention and Intervention (CSSPI) represents a collaborative effort among several research scientists at the Duke Child and Family Study Center to advance the knowledge base on suicide risk and prevention using innovative, multidisciplinary, and scientifically-sound research studies.
+The Duke Center for the Study of Suicide Prevention and Intervention (CSSPI) represents a collaborative effort among several clinical research scientists at the Duke Child and Family Study Center to advance our understanding of the risk for suicidal behaviors, and to reduce suicide attempts and suicide deaths.
+The CSSPI has three key missions related to (1) scientifically sound and innovative research; (2) evidence-based prevention and intervention; and (3) education.
 The CSSPI partners with local, state, and national community organizations and foundations, as well as academic institutions.
-Specifically, the CSSPI maintains active collaborations with several groups, including:
+Specifically, the faculty members affiliated with the CSSPI maintain active collaborations with several groups, including:

-The CSSPI faculty members provide clinical services through the Duke Child and Family Study Center.
+The CSSPI faculty members and trainees, including clinical psychology interns and child psychiatry fellows, provide clinical services through the Duke Child and Family Study Center.
 Services are available for children, adolescents, adults, and families seeking evidence-based assessment, diagnosis, and treatment services for a range of psychological or adjustment difficulties, including suicide-related thoughts and behaviors and self-harm.
-Treatment is provided in individual therapy and group therapy formats.
-For more information, please contact the Referral Coordinator at 919-668-0397.
+For more information, please contact the Referral Coordinator at 919-668-0038.

 The CSSPI is involved in the provision of training opportunities for individuals interested in suicide- or self-harm-related research.
 Mentored research experiences are available for graduate students, postdoctoral fellows, and junior faculty.
 Opportunities also are available for clinical training in the assessment and treatment of suicide-related thoughts and behaviors.
-In terms of community-based education, the CSSPI maintains an active collaboration with a North Carolina-based group interested in suicide prevention (the Triangle Consortium for Suicide Prevention), as well as the American Foundation for Suicide Prevention.
+The CSSPI is involved in outreach and education in the community, including consultation with the schools, collaboration with the NC Chapter of the American Foundation for Suicide Prevention and the Duke Integrated Pediatric Mental Health initiative.

 American Foundation for Suicide Prevention